ryuryu-ymj/mannot/README.md

 ![Usage2](examples/usage2.svg)

 ### Annotations
-If you marked content with a tag, you can later annotate it using the `annot` function:
+After marking content with a tag, you can later annotate it using the `annot` function:
 ```typst
 $